On non-orientable surfaces in 4-manifolds: The splitting theorem

 \begin{proof}[Proof of Theorem~\ref{th:1a}] Let $\alpha$ be a simple closed orientation reversing curve in $S$ that is disjoint from $G$.
 Since $S$ is $G$-inessential, the curve $\alpha$ bounds an immersed disc $D$ in $X\setminus G$.

-We may join any self intersection point $p$ of $D$ with a point in $\partial D$ by a curve and use a finger move to eliminate the self intersection point $p$ of $D$, see Figure~\ref{fig:3c}.
+Using finger movers, boundary twists, and tubing with the geometric dual, we may convert $D$ into the core of a splitting.
+Indeed, we may join any self intersection point $p$ of $D$ with a point in $\partial D$ by a curve and use a finger move to eliminate the self intersection point $p$ of $D$, see Figure~\ref{fig:3c}.
 By repeating this procedure we obtain an embedded disc $D\subset X\setminus G$ that may intersect $S$ in interior points.
-We may then use the transverse sphere $G$ to tube off the intersection points of $D$ with $S$, see Figure~\ref{fig:2}.
+Since $S\setminus \alpha$ is path connected, for each point $p$ in $D\cap S$ there is a path from $p$ to the unique intersection point $G\cap S$.
+Thus, we may use the geometric dual $G$ to tube off the intersection points of $D$ with $S$, see Figure~\ref{fig:2}.
 Thus there exists an embedded $2$-disc $D$ in $X\setminus G$ such that the intersection $D\cap S$ is the curve $\alpha$.
 Furthermore, we may assume that $D$ approaches $S$ orthogonally (with respect to a Riemannian metric on $X$).